 American Heart Association Senior Program Evaluation Analyst in Dallas, Texas

 The American Heart Association has an excellent opportunity for a Senior Program Evaluation Analyst for our National Hypertension Control Initiative.
-(Flexible work arrangements are available).
+(Location: remote/home based is acceptable).

-Develop and implement evaluation plans and protocols for assigned initiative activities.
+Support the development and implementation of evaluation plans and protocols for assigned initiative activities.

 Strengthen the capacity of American Heart Association and NHCI health center and community-based organization staff to collect, monitor, analyze, and report activity data through provision of technical assistance to each of the respective NHCI stakeholder groups.